-As the world says goodbye to 2021 and ushers in 2022, different communities have their style of celebrating New Year.
-Some have deep rooted traditions that have been passed down generations.
+As the world says goodbye to 2023 and ushers in 2024, different communities have their style of celebrating New Year.
+Some have deep-rooted traditions that have been passed down to generations.
 One such celebration is the Japanese New Year, also called Shōgatsu.

-The people of Japan did not properly celebrate Shōgatsu to usher in 2022 because of the ravaging Covid-19 pandemic that affected celebrations worldwide.
+The people of Japan did not properly celebrate Shōgatsu to usher in 2020-2021 because of the ravaging COVID-19 pandemic that affected celebrations worldwide.
 This year, things are almost back to normal, and most people are with their families to welcome the New Year.

 What is the Japanese New Year called?

-New Year is called Shōgatsu in Japan, and it is one of their most important holiday of the year.
+New Year is called Shōgatsu in Japan, and it is one of the most important holidays of the year.
 No business is done from January 1st to January 3rd, and those in cities usually travel back home to spend time with loved ones.
-Everything that must be done should be carried out by New Year’s eve, also called Omisoka.
+Everything that must be done should be carried out by New Year’s Eve, also called Omisoka.

 Japanese New Year origin dates back to 1873 when the country adopted the Gregorian calendar.
 Before that, the people celebrated based on the lunar cycles.